anjalisilva/mixMPLNFA/README.md

 2.  ***MPLNFAClust*** for carrying out clustering of count data using parsimonious mixtures of multivariate Poisson-log normal factor analyzers.
-Can input user provided count dataset or a dataset generated via the mplnFADataGenerator() function.
+Can input user provided count dataset or a dataset generated via the mplnFADataGenerator() function
 3.  ***mplnFAVisLine*** for visualizing clustering results as line plots
 4.  ***runMixMPLNFA*** is the shiny implementation of *MPLNFAClust* (under construction)